 What will happen to freedom of movement?

-In a no deal scenario, EEA workers arriving after March 2019 will be subject to a stopgap process until the new immigration system is introduced in January 2021.
+In a no deal scenario, EEA workers arriving after the exit date will be subject to a stopgap process until the new immigration system is introduced in January 2021.
 EEA workers arriving in the UK after Brexit will be able to stay and work in the UK for up to three months as normal, with no need to apply for a visa or any other special arrangement.
 Workers wishing to stay and work for more than three months will need to apply for Temporary Leave to Remain, which will check their identity and criminal record.
 Government has announced that this process will be conducted online and that applicants may be charged a fee for this, but has yet to set out when the system will go live.
-Those with Temporary Leave to Remain will no have to pay the skills charge currently in place for non-EEA nationals, however it is as yet unclear whether they will have to pay the health surcharge.
+Those with Temporary Leave to Remain will not have to pay the skills charge currently in place for non-EEA nationals, however it is as yet unclear whether they will have to pay the health surcharge.

 If those workers granted Temporary Leave to Remain wish to stay in the UK for longer than three years, they will be required to apply for permission through the new immigration system, after its introduction in January 2021.

-Is there a plan for a new immigration system?
+What is the plan for a new immigration system?

 The Government published an ‘Immigration White Paper’ in December 2018, setting out its plans for a reformed immigration system.
 This system will treat EEA citizens as ‘non-visa nationals’.
 This means they will be subject to the same rules as citizens from countries including the US, Canada and Japan.